Danbury Medical Malpractice Lawyers Representing Ill & Injured Patients in Danbury, CT and Beyond

 If you’ve been injured, though, you don’t have to depend on the generosity of a hospital or insurer to get the compensation that you deserve.
 A Danbury medical malpractice attorney at Berkowitz Hanna can make a significant difference in the outcome of your case.

-When you hire our firm, you can count on aggressive and strategic legal representation that puts your interests and needs first.
+When you hire our firm, you can count on the aggressive and strategic legal representation that puts your interests and needs first.
 We understand med-mal litigation, and we are absolutely committed to doing everything that it takes to maximize the value of our clients’ claims.

 How Do You Define Medical Malpractice?